SUIT: Device firmware update on the nRF54H20 SoC

 Note

-When building workspace applications copied from nRF repositories, building with sysbuild is enabled by default.
-If you work with out-of-tree freestanding applications, you need to manually pass --sysbuild to build commands.
+When building repository applications in the SDK repositories, building with sysbuild is enabled by default.
+If you work with out-of-tree freestanding applications, you need to manually pass the --sysbuild parameter to every build command or configure west to always use it.

 Building and programming using the command line